michliu1212/De-noise-cantonese-audio-file/README.md

 # Audio-Background-Noise-Suppression

 Real applications have to recognize audio even when there are other irrelevant sounds happening in the environment.
-While humans can focus on the voice produced by a single speaker in a crowded and noisy environment, this is not the same case with machine.
 The audio files from the call center are full of background noise, to be able to convert call audio from call center to transcription accurately, it is important to remove or reduce the background noise from the audio.

-As this is the initial stage of the experiment, at this stage, we will focus on simple and ready-made libraries in the implementation.
+As in the initial stage of the experiment, we will focus on a simple algorithm to understand and explore the next steps.

 ## Types of Noise
 Stationary or static noise is typical when there is a low volume background sound present in an audio signal.
 This noise is typically consistent across the entirety of a piece of media because the source of the sound doesn’t change.